Examples of Failures and Features

 Nested Tables

-These animations (and videos) constitute an issue because they run longer than a few seconds and cannot be paused or hidden by users.
+These videos and animations constitute an issue because they run longer than a few seconds and cannot be paused or hidden by users.

 Animated GIF were very popular in the late 1990s and early 2000s but have become less common on websites (except social media).
 See for example 11 Best Old School Animated GIFs (by Sam Greenspan, 2008, updated in 2018), the archive at textfiles.com, and GifCities.